coreux/libstdc-tests/README.md

 versa (the hosted suite incorporates all of the freestanding tests).

 By default, all tests will be built and executed (but see following section for information about compiler flags that are used).

+Disabling C95 tests will also disable C99 and C11 tests (and so forth).

 ### Controlling the test environment